SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/knowledge-base/finddocument.md

 # Search for documents

 If there are lots of documents in a folder, it may be difficult to find the one you want.
-In that case, doing a search may be a good idea.
-To do this:
+In that case, doing a search may be a good idea. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select **Knowledge Base** &gt; **Documents**.
 2. Go to the folder where the document is located.